Procedures for implementing the minor workplace accident register

 • Detailed circumstances,

-• Location and nature of lesions,
+• Site and nature of the injuries,

-• Signatures of caregiver and victim,
+• Signatures of the caregiver and the victim,

 • Observations.